 If treatment fails

 Recovery from a tumor is not always possible.
-If treatment is not successful, the disease may be called an advanced or terminal tumor.
+If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and advanced tumor is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.